tusharsadhwani/astest/README.md

 ===================== 1 failed, 2 passed in 0.00 seconds =====================
 ```

+## FAQ

+- **Why not `pytest`?**

+  For a very simple project (eg. that only exposes one function), having to define
+  several separate test functions or using something like `pytest.mark.parametrize`
+  to write a test suite seemed overkill.

+  I was wondering if just "a bunch of asserts" can be turned into a test suite.
+  Turns out you can.

+- **Weird name.**

+  That's not a question, but yes.

+- **What does the name mean / How do you pronounce it?**

+  It can mean a few things:
+  - `assert` tests
+  - AST test (the package heavily relies on the AST module to work while remaining fast)
+  - A simple test library

+  I'll leave you to decide on the pronunciation.

 ## Local Development / Testing

 - Create and activate a virtual environment